 “What about your sister Witches?”
 Gyrax asks.
 “Could they aid you in—”

 She shakes her head.
 “Most are injured.
-Those who are not are helping the weak.
-But even so, even if they were at the peak of their powers, it wouldn’t make a difference—he is too far gone.”
+And those who aren’t are helping the weak.
+But even so, even if they were at the peak of their strength, it wouldn’t make a difference—he is too far gone.”

 “What if he bathed in the hexflow spring?”

 Her eyes widen in outrage.
-“How could you—no. He would be risking unravelment.
-His mind is untrained.”
+“How could you—no. He would be risking unravelment, Wolven!
+His mind is untrained!”

 “But his spirit is sure.
 And strong.”

-“He could die, Wolven!” she snaps.
+“He could die!” she snaps.
 “This is no ordinary magic you speak of!”